henriquekrah1/full-stack-marketplace/README.md

 6. Inside the 'backend' folder, open the app.py file with your code editor

-7. On line 15, change the section that reads: "root:rick0645" to your own computer's MySQL localhost credentials
+7. On line 15, change the section that reads: "root:password" to your own computer's MySQL localhost credentials

 (root is usually the user and is likely going to stay the same, and the password is created by the user during the MySQL [Configutaror] installation process)